In April I am making a revised version of my most popular pieces - Quiet Contemplation of a Sandwich.

 Several hours later the results are worth all the effort.

 These heads are coated with artists gesso in preparation for air brush painting.
+This was an experiment.
+I usually leave the wood unpainted but varnished on the faces.

 I use a former to accurately place the holes in eyes.